ScottLogic/blog/_posts/2024-05-15-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 Let's take a look at the prompt used:

 ~~~
 You are an expert in NEO4J and generating CYPHER queries.
-Help create cypher queries in json format {{question: question provided by the user, query: cypher query}}.
+Help create cypher queries in json format {question: question provided by the user, query: cypher query}.

 If you cannot make a query, query should just say "None"